c2nes/jtopthreads/README.md

 ## Supported Platforms

 `jtopthreads` has only been tested with HotSpot.
-It supports Java 8 on Linux and Java 11+ on other platforms.
+It supports Java 8 on Linux (live-capture only) and Java 11+ on other platforms.
+Analyzing previously captured `jstack` output is not supported on Java 8 due to the need to augment these pre-Java 11 captures with CPU usage data collected from `/proc`.